 Protecting Animals Used in Circuses (Massachusetts)

-Elephants, big cats, primates, and bears are subjected to neglect, abusive training, prolonged confinement, and their use in circuses puts the public at risk.
-An Act Relative to the Use of Elephants, Big Cats, Primates, and Bears in Traveling Exhibits (H.2934 and S.2028), sponsored by State Representative Lori Ehrlich, and jointly, by State Senate Minority Leader Bruce Tarr and State Senator Welch, would prohibit the use of these animals in circuses and traveling shows in the Commonwealth.
+An Act Relative to the Use of Elephants, Big Cats, Primates, Giraffes, and Bears in Traveling Exhibits and Shows (S.2197/S.2189/H.3245), known as the “Circus Bill,” would prohibit the use of certain wild animals in circuses and traveling shows in the Commonwealth.
+It would not impact brick-and-mortar facilities.

-In response to these concerns, local and state governments are passing laws restricting or prohibiting the use of wild animals in circuses and traveling shows.
-Six states and nearly 150 other localities in 37 states have passed various restrictions governing the use of wild animals in circuses and traveling shows — including nine Massachusetts municipalities: Braintree, Cambridge, Quincy, Pittsfield, Plymouth, Provincetown, Revere, Somerville, Topsfield, and Weymouth.
+Already, eight states and nearly 150 other localities in 37 states have passed various restrictions governing the use of wild animals in circuses and traveling shows — including fourteen Massachusetts municipalities: Amherst, Braintree, Cambridge, Mendon, Northampton, Pittsfield, Plymouth, Provincetown, Quincy, Revere, Somerville, Topsfield, Weymouth, and Wilmington.

-If you live in Massachusetts, take action and urge your legislators to support this bill.
+If you live in Massachusetts, please take action and urge your legislators to support this bill.

 Rallying in Massachusetts for Wild Animals Exploited by Circuses and Traveling Shows

 During the 2019-20 legislative session, animal advocates gathered in front of the Massachusetts State House along with the Animal Legal Defense Fund and other animal protection groups to rally for wild animals exploited by circuses in advance of a hearing on legislation to prohibit the use of certain wild animals in circuses and traveling shows.